MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-recommendations-and-usage-event-types.md

    Where:

-  -  _\<RootSiteURL\>_ is the URL of the root site that you want to get the SiteId GUID and the WebId GUID of — for example,  _https://contoso.com/sites/catalog_.
+  -  _\<RootSiteURL\>_ is the URL of the root site that you want to get the SiteId GUID and the WebId GUID of—for example,  `https://contoso.com/sites/catalog`.

   -  _\<SubSiteLocation\>_ is the remainder of the URL path to the subsite after the root site URL.
-For example, if your root site URL is  _https://contoso.com/sites/catalog_, and your subsite URL is  _https://contoso.com/sites/catalog/products_, type  _products_ for this placeholder.
+For example, if your root site URL is  `https://contoso.com/sites/catalog` and your subsite URL is  `https://contoso.com/sites/catalog/products`, type  _products_ for this placeholder.

 > [!NOTE]
 > We recommend that you use Microsoft PowerShell when performing command-line administrative tasks.
 The Stsadm command-line tool has been deprecated, but is included to support compatibility with previous product versions.